vijaykothareddy/Data-Engineering/README.md

   #### About my data set

+  I researched as mentioned in the [blog post](https://www.teamdatascience.com/post/dba-focus-to-work-as-data-engineer) results of it helped to narrow down my option to the banking industry.

-  I narrowed down to work on banking industry data and the process of my research has been explained the [blog post](https://www.teamdatascience.com/post/dba-focus-to-work-as-data-engineer), credit card complaints data and nuances of [dataset](#the-data-set) has been explained in my [blog](https://www.teamdatascience.com/post/data-sets)
+  I selected credit card complaints data and selection process has been explained in my [blog](https://www.teamdatascience.com/post/data-sets)

-  #### Tools that i used are
+  #### Tools that I used

-  Quick snapshot of tools used in this project captured in below picture,
+  Quick snapshot of tools used in this project are captured in below picture,

   ![](https://github.com/vijaykothareddy/Data-Engineering/blob/master/Contents/tools_used.jpg)

+*Amazon Web Services, Docker for Amazon Machine Images, Airflow on Ubuntu, Python IDE and BI tools*
   #### What i did

   I choose managed services provided by Amazon, which are server less environments and offer greater capability at scale,